developer-onizuka/rabbitMQ_KEDA_Csharp/README.md

 rabbitmq-to-mongodb   0/0     0            0           7m5s
 ```

-- For compiled languages, the function.json file is generated automatically from annotations in your code.
+- For compiled languages (C# or Go etc), the function.json file is generated automatically from annotations in your code.
 It defines the function's trigger, bindings, and other configuration settings.
 ```
 # cd /home/site/wwwroot/rabbitmq_to_mongodb
 # cat function.json